datareel/datareel/README.txt

 BUILDING WINDOWS STATIC LIBRARY and DLL
 ---------------------------------------
 In the example build below we will assume you are working with a copy of the datareel library unpacked to the "%USERPROFILE%\datareel" location.

+In this document we will assume you have installed Visual Studio 2026 and will be working on the command line.

+To setup a command line build open a Run dialog and enter cmd to open a command prompt.

+To setup the VS 2026 environment the msvc.bat file is provided in the env directory.

+To build the datareel static library without SSL enabled:

+> cd %USERPROFILE%\datareel
+> env\msvc.bat
+> cd winslib
+> nmake -f msvc.mak

+The utility programs and examples programs will link to the static library.

+To build the example programs:

+> cd %USERPROFILE%\datareel\examples_general
+> cd string_class
+> nmake -f msvc.mak

+To build the datareel library as a DLL without SSL enabled:

+> cd %USERPROFILE%\datareel
+> env\msvc.bat
+> cd dll
+> nmake -f msvc.mak

-To build the datareel library with SSL enabled start with the static library build:
+To build the datareel static library with SSL enabled:

 > cd %USERPROFILE%\datareel
 > env\msvc.bat